mkleung/laravel-vue/README.md

 * To view SQLite database, install sqlite 3 editor on visual studio code and go to `database > database.sqlite` and select users table to view the newly entered user.

+### 14. Upload files

+* check inside storage > app > avatars
+* To add an extra field, go to models > user.php and database > migrations > create_user_table
+* Run a fresh migration `php artisan migrate:fresh` (this drops all the tables and recreate them)
+* To have the storage folder accessible and viewable, use `php artisan storage:link` to create a symbolic link of our storage folder inside the public folder (to show user image in dashboad)
+* Don't forget in middleware > handleInertiaRequests.js, you need to add avatar

 ### Sources
 Project 1
 https://www.youtube.com/watch?v=WkH3UE-1xqQ&list=PL38wFHH4qYZXCW2rlBLNdHi5cv-v_qlXO&index=4